Azure/azure-sdk-for-python/doc/dev/docstring_typehint.md

 The first portion of this docstring is a general description of what the method does.
 Following the general description of the method is a **required new line** and then documentation for each of the parameters, optional keyword arguments, returned objects, and potentially raised errors.

-Required parameters can be documented in one-line or two-lines.
+Positional parameters can be documented in one-line or two-lines.
 Both options can be used in a single docstring for documenting different parameters without issue.
 1. This option works best for parameters that are one of the basic types (`str`, `int`, `bool`, `bytes`, `float`, etc.)
 ```python
 :param <type> <param_name>: <Description of the parameter>